 Fire stations in this district

 Moortown Fire Station, built in 1956, is situated at the Harrogate Road end of Stonegate Road.
-It houses two operational wholetime fire appliances.
-The station is staffed by a station commander (...
+It houses one operational wholetime fire appliance.
+The station is staffed by a station commander (who...

 Stanks station, built in 1973, serves a population of over 42,452 people, covering approximately 14.39 square miles which includes the mainly residential areas of Whinmoor, Swarcliffe, Whitkirk, Co...

 Stanningley Fire Station is located at the junction of Stanningley Road and Swinnow Lane and covers the western part of Leeds, which includes the mainly residential areas of Pudsey, Bramley, Armley...